Last Updated on

 On the third day, you will head to Bryce.
 You could take the Mount Carmel Highway because of the beautiful roads.
 The drive wouldn’t take more than one hour.
 This eighteen-mile drive has some of the most iconic scenic beauties like – the Rainbow Point, Inspiration Point, or the Natural Bridge.

 The Bryce Canyon Nation Park offers some exquisite beauties.
 The rusty rocks with snow might just make your day.
 The Navajo Loop Trail might churn up the moods of the hiking lovers.
 The hike would take about two hours.
 Although, some suggest to do this hiking early in the morning as one shouldn’t miss the mystic foggy weather in the trail at dawn.
 Also, back-to-back hiking in Zion and Bryce might sore your muscles bad!

-Finish the day with the elegant view at the Sunset Point.
+Finish the day with the elegant view at Sunset Point.
 Then you could camp out to stay at the Canyon hotel.
-You should miss the sunrise at the Sunrise Point too!
+You should miss the sunrise at Sunrise Point too!

 Destination Moab: A Journey through the Goblin Valley

 One of the biggest attractions of the American Southwest road trip is the Goblin Valley.
 You should add some sunscreen in your Southwest road trip packing list otherwise you will be sunburnt rather than being sun-kissed!

 The journey to Moab is a long one through the Goblin Valley, but it is worth it.
 The rocky hoodoos look like the goblin heads.
 You could even take a break in the Capitol Reef National Park.